 An AUM undergraduate who is within 6 semester hours of graduation may, with proper approval, register for graduate courses during his or her last term of undergraduate work (senior privilege).
 If the student is accepted into one of the graduate programs upon graduation, such graduate course work taken as an undergraduate may be applied to the master's degrees.
-Upon completion of 9 hours of graduate work after admission to a graduate program.
 Approval of an undergraduate student to take graduate courses in no way constitutes admission to a graduate program.
 Graduate work taken by an undergraduate student may not be applied to the baccalaureate degree.
 Rules for transferring credit into the graduate program under the above conditions are the same rules regarding all transfers of graduate credit, for example, time limit and GPA.
-Permission is required from the undergraduate advisor for this procedure.
+Permission is required from the undergraduate adviser for this procedure.

-Under special consideration by the Office of Academic Affairs and Graduate Studies and with school and departmental approval, a student earning a master's degree at AUM may take up to half of his or her course work at Auburn University or at one of the University of Alabama system campuses (UA, UAB, UAH).
-Education students may take up to half of their course work at Alabama State University as defined by the AUM/ASU Committee on Cooperation.
-Courses taken under provisions of this consideration must be approved in advance by the appropriate dean and department head.
+Under special consideration by the Office of Graduate Studies and with school and departmental approval, a student earning a master's degree at AUM may take up to half of his or her course work at Auburn University or at one of the University of Alabama system campuses (UA, UAB, UAH).
+Courses taken under provisions must be approved in advance by the appropriate dean and department head.
 Issues of school or departmental accreditation must be considered when course transfers are proposed.